 We've come a long way from the days when people were so worried they might catch HIV that they avoided people with it altogether.
 Still, some people may not be sure exactly what's safe and what's not.

 It's true that HIV is a virus, like a cold or the flu -- but it doesn't spread the same way.
-In fact, it's a lot harder to give it to someone else.
+In fact, it's a lot harder to catch.
 You can only get it when certain fluids from someone who's infected get into your body.

 So, how does that happen?